wadeallen/fbcmuncie_2018/_news/warm-weather-life-group-begins-in-may.md

 “Several of the people in our group are retired and still traveling a lot,” said Joe Songer, a group leader.
-“It made sense for us not to do a study that encompassed the whole time period such as a book study of a book in the Bible or a book by a Christian author.”
+“It made sense for us not to do a study that encompassed the whole time period such as a study of a book in the Bible or a book by a Christian author.”

 This year, the group will do the same separate study focus so that people don’t have to not participate if they can’t be at every session.
-One presentation already established will be a visit from Rev. Bob Ball of Blood ‘n Fire Ministries, who has done disaster relief work over the years with his grill “Holy Smokes.”
-Rev. Bob has provide food and relief at Hurricane Katrina, for instance, and many other locations, and will talk about how Christians can help with this kind of relief.
+One presentation already established will be a visit from Rev. Bob Ball of Blood ‘n Fire Ministries who has done disaster relief work over the years with his grill “Holy Smokes.”
+Rev. Bob has provided food and relief at Hurricane Katrina, for instance, and many other locations, and will talk about how Christians can help with this kind of relief.